mckeeh3/wing-plan/README.md

 ### Reservation Endpoint

-* Defines the external API for the application
+* Defines the external API for the service
 * Implemented as an Akka SDK HTTP Endpoint component
 * Handles incoming HTTP requests for reservation-related operations
 * Routes requests to appropriate internal components